Few-shot Online Anomaly Detection and Segmentation: Introduction

-Another limitation is that most advanced methods ignore the the continuous data flow comprising a mixture of normal and abnormal data, generated in industrial scenarios after the model is deployed.
-If the model can autonomously and effectively utilize these unlabeled data to update its parameters, the practicality of the entire algorithm would be significantly enhanced.
-Consequently, there is a growing demand for models that require only limited samples for initial training and can enhance their detection and segmentation capabilities with the mixed data flow.
+However, there are still some unsolved limitations in these works.
+Advanced methods~\cite{zavrtanik2021draem, defard2020padim, roth2021towards, zhang2023diffusionad} for unsupervised industrial image anomaly detection and segmentation ignore the continuous data flow comprising a mixture of normal and abnormal data, generated in industrial scenarios after the model is deployed.
+Another limitation is that most current approaches need to collect a substantial number of normal images for training.
+From an industrial perspective, there is a reluctance to allocate significant time to collecting extensive training data.
+Thus, if the model can be established rapidly with limited initial training samples and constantly boosts its abilities to achieve better detection results, the practicality of the entire algorithm would be significantly enhanced.
 We term this ability as few-shot online anomaly detection and segmentation (FOADS).
 The flowchart in Figure \ref{def} depicts our proposed framework for detecting and updating by leveraging unlabelled data which contains both normal and abnormal instances.